 Many people will ask the question, is Charmander a dragon or a salamander, much more often than if Charmander is a good Pokemon.
 As the little salamander-esque baby dragon Pokemon evolves into the fan favorite Charizard, it seems to go without saying that Charmander is a good Pokemon simply by virtue of his final evolution.
 But, I have a bit more history with Charmander, as he is the first Pokemon I ever saw.
 While Pikachu was most people’s first exposure to the pocket monster craze of the late 1990’s, I will never forget when someone showed me Pokemon Red, and I was immediately taken with the little orange guy.
 As soon as I got my hands on Pokemon Red, I chose Charmander as my starter and, for reasons I can’t explain, named him Psycho.

-However, Charmander does have a couple of things going for him, including a hidden ability introduced in Black and White called Solar Power.
-It acts a bit similar to the held item Life Orb, in that it boosts a Pokemon’s attack stats in exchange for 1/8th of its max HP each turn.
+However, interestingly enough, Charmander does have a couple of things going for him in competitive Pokemon.
+Most of its viability is due to a hidden ability introduced in Black and White called Solar Power.
+This ability acts a bit similar to the held item Life Orb, in that it boosts a Pokemon’s attack stats in exchange for 1/8th of its max HP each turn.
 However, Solar Power only considers Special Attack and boosts it by 50 percent only when Sunny Day is active.

 Still, as an unevolved Pokemon, Charmander really is a one-trick pony.
 In casual playthroughs, Blaze can get you through some rough-spots, powering up his Fire-type moves when he’s below 1/3 of max health.
 What about when Charmander finally evolves, though?
 That’s a different story which we’ll look at in a future article.
-For now, it’s safe to say that Charmander is pretty much only a good Pokemon as a Solar Power sweeper in Little Cup, and by virtue of possibly evolving into a fan-favorite and still relevant Pokemon in Charizard.
+For now, it’s safe to say that Charmander is pretty much only a good competitive Pokemon as a Solar Power sweeper in Little Cup, and by virtue of possibly evolving into a fan-favorite and still relevant Pokemon in Charizard.